How to Split Ethernet to Multiple Devices

 If you want the most stable and speedy connection, there's still no beating Ethernet.
-But with the growth of ever faster Wi-Fi standards [ADD link for WiFi vs Ethernet when it goes up), and as modern devices trim their ports, getting access to an Ethernet connection isn't always easy – especially if you have lots of colleagues looking to take advantage of scant ports on the local router.
+It’s fast, and most importantly compared to Wi-Fi, reliable.
+As long as you use a high-quality Ethernet cable with adequate shielding, you don’t need to worry about any kind of interference for your data.
+But with the growth of ever-faster Wi-Fi standards, and as modern devices trim their ports, getting access to an Ethernet connection isn't always easy – especially if you have lots of colleagues looking to take advantage of scant ports on the local router.

 To get around that problem, you can use an Ethernet splitter, or rather, an Ethernet switch.
 These devices can take a singular incoming Ethernet connection and make it accessible to multiple users at the same time.
 This not only expands the number of available Ethernet connections for waiting devices but makes running the Ethernet cable much easier since you needn’t have multiple cables going around doors and through walls: just run one cable, with a splitter on the end.